nikolai4D/nikdev_app_example/README.md

  - .env holds confidential data.
 Should never be committed or sent to the client.
  - index.html the basic html code that will be initially be sent to the client.
 It needs to be at the root of the project for vite.js to bundle it.
  - vite.config.js configuration for vite, the bundler tool.
 It needs to be at the root of the project for vite.js to consider it.

+## Bundler:

+Vite is the current bundler.
+It is build upon rollup.
+Run the npm ```watch``` command to start looking for changes and automatically bundle sources.